pachet/promix/README.md

 }
 `````

-promix is a control flow library for JavaScript that makes it easy to chain asynchronous operations together.
+Promix is a control flow library for JavaScript that makes it easy to chain asynchronous operations together.
-If you pass in a function that accepts a trailing callback argument, promix will transform it into a promise and add it to the chain.
+If you pass in a function that accepts a trailing callback argument, Promix will transform it into a promise and add it to the chain.
-You can pass in your own promises, too, if that's your style. promix lets you easily mix the two, and make it out of callback hell in one piece.
+You can pass in your own promises, too, if that's your style.
+Promix lets you easily mix the two, and make it out of callback hell in one piece.

 <br />
 ##API